The bridge where Wendy Lee Coffield was found.

 Photos of the bridge and other related images.

-This newspaper clipping is from the Spokesman Review.
-It was published on August 19th, 1982, just over a month after Wendy's remains were discovered.
+This newspaper article appeared in the Spokesman Review on August 19th, 1982, which was just over a month after Coffield's remains were discovered.

-By the time this article was published, the bodies of four more sex workers had turned up in the Green River.
+By the time it was published, the bodies of four more sex workers had turned up in the Green River.

-During Wendy's childhood, the pair lived in poverty, moving from one low-rent apartment to the next.
-At one stage, they lived in a tent and attempted to make money by selling blackberries that they had foraged.
+Coffield grew up in poverty, moving from one low-rent apartment to the next.
+At one point, she and her mother, Virginia, lived in a tent and made money by selling blackberries that they had foraged.

 The medical examiner's office determined that she had been strangled.